VanDung-dev/HieraChain/SECURITY.md

-# Hierarchical Blockchain Security Policy
+# HieraChain Security Policy

 ## Reporting a Security Bug

-If you think you have discovered a security issue in the hierarchical-blockchain project, I'd love to hear from you.
+If you think you have discovered a security issue in the HieraChain project, I'd love to hear from you.
 I will take all security bugs seriously and if confirmed upon investigation I will patch it within a reasonable amount of time and release a public security bulletin discussing the impact and credit the discoverer.

-To report a security bug, file a confidential security bug in the repository's [security advisories page](https://github.com/VanDung-dev/hierarchical-blockchain/security).
+To report a security bug, file a confidential security bug in the repository's [security advisories page](https://github.com/VanDung-dev/HieraChain/security).
 Guidance can be found in the GitHub documentation on [privately reporting a security vulnerability](https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing/privately-reporting-a-security-vulnerability).

 The process by which security bugs are handled is documented further in the Defect Response process.